dev-protocol/initto/src/en/posts/deep-dive-khaos.md

 [dev-protocol/khaos-registry: 🌌Khaos Registry for functions ipfs hash (github.com)](https://github.com/dev-protocol/khaos-registry)

-Address maps for deployed functions in IPFS are managed.
+This registry manages address maps for functions deployed to IPFS.

-Fork this repository, and additionally write the value of `IPFS_HASH_FOR_FILE`, which you've just taken a note of, for map/functions.json.
+Fork this repository and add the `IPFS_HASH_FOR_FILE` value you noted earlier to `map/functions.json`.

 ```json
 [